 Packing for Ireland in winter can be intimidating.
 Since I hate packing at the best of times, preparing to visit a nation with infamously bad weather during its coldest season terrified me more than my Introduction to Public Speaking class at university.

-If you’re headed to Ireland this winter, these are the things you should pack:
+If you’re headed to Ireland in winter, these are the things you should pack.

 We recommend packing waterproof hiking boots.
 Ireland is best explored on foot, and hiking paths and trails can get wet and muddy in winter.

 Though my Merrell boots are highly practical, they certainly won’t win any fashion contests.
 I also packed a pair of cuter (but still comfortable) boots I wore when walking around cities like Dublin and Galway.

 These ones are similar to the ones I took.

 A good quality winter jacket is essential when visiting Ireland in winter.
 We recommend choosing one that has a hood, is completely waterproof, and is roomy enough to fit over several layers of clothing.